top of page

 The Textile Arts – Living Tradition, Creative Potential – Textile Art Workshops in Frankfurt

-The textile arts are a living medium of artistic expression with a rich tradition.
-Their craft methods serve as tools for exploring and understanding the inherent qualities of the materials.
-Passing on this knowledge preserves a cultural heritage that dates back thousands of years and makes it accessible to future generations.
+The textile arts are a vibrant medium of artistic expression with a rich tradition.
+They build on collective knowledge that has been passed down and continuously expanded over generations.
+The tools required are often simple, but their use requires attention, practice, and a sensitive understanding of materials, structures, and processes.
+Passing on knowledge of traditional craft methods preserves a cultural heritage that dates back thousands of years and makes it accessible to future generations.

 Workshop Topics